omahs/imx-docs/docs/main/troubleshooting/api-changelog.md

 # API changelog

-This page is to convey:
+This page is to provide information on:
 * [Upcoming breaking changes](#upcoming-breaking-changes)
 * [Changelog (breaking and non-breaking changes)](#changelog)